intel/intel-xpu-backend-for-triton/README.md

 # Intel® XPU Backend for Triton\*

 This is the development repository of Intel® XPU Backend for Triton\*, a new [OpenAI Triton](https://github.com/openai/triton) backend for Intel® GPUs.
 Triton is a language and compiler for writing highly efficient custom Deep-Learning primitives.
 The aim of Triton\* is to provide an open-source environment to write fast code at higher productivity than CUDA, but also with higher flexibility than other existing DSLs.
-Intel® XPU Backend for Triton\* is a third-party module used by Triton to provide a reasonable tradeoff between performance and productivity on Intel® GPUs.
+Intel® XPU Backend for Triton\* is a module used by Triton to provide a reasonable tradeoff between performance and productivity on Intel® GPUs.

 # SetUp Guide

-Intel® XPU Backend for Triton\* serves as a third-party backend for [OpenAI Triton](https://github.com/openai/triton).
+Intel® XPU Backend for Triton\* serves as a backend for [OpenAI Triton](https://github.com/openai/triton).
 One should build from the triton repo, instead of building from intel-xpu-backend-for-triton.

 ## Pre-Request